Bastianleaf/Bastianleaf/README.md

-### Hi there 👋
+## Hi there 👋
-I'm Bastián Martínez, a software engineer with a passion for creating robust, scalable web applications using cutting-edge technologies.
+I'm Bastián Martínez, a computer engineer with a passion for creating robust, scalable web applications using cutting-edge technologies.
 With 4 years of experience in the industry, I have honed my skills in full-stack development, software architecture, and cloud technologies.

-#### 💻 Tech Stack
+## 💻 Tech Stack
 I'm proficient in the following technologies:

 - Languages: Python, Javascript, Java, C